davidgasquez/handbook/Open Data.md

 - **Hard to Search**.
 Datasets indexing is difficult since [there are many standards](https://xkcd.com/927/).
 - **No Collaboration**.
 No incentives exists for people to work on improving or curating datasets.

 [Open Data can help organizations, scientist, and governments make better decisions](https://twitter.com/patrickc/status/1256987283141492736).
-Data is the best way to learn about the world and [[Coordination | coordinate]] people.
+Data is one of the best ways to learn about the world and [[Coordination | coordinate]] people.

 Open protocols create open systems.
 Open code creates tools. **Open data creates open knowledge**.
 We need better tools, protocols, and mechanisms to improve the Open Data ecosystem.
 It should be easy to find, download, process, publish, and collaborate on open datasets.